Bartosz-Rogala/DnD-Character-Creator/README.md

+DnD character creator is an application for creatind DnD character and exporting pdf with character information.
-DnD character creator is a hobby project created by Bartosz Rogala.
-It is still in development. if you have any suggestions or questions, please contact me: bartosz.j.rogala@gmail.com
+It is created by Bartosz Rogala.
+If you have any suggestions or questions, please contact me: bartosz.j.rogala@gmail.com

 DnD character creator is a fullstack application: